Mizakson/battleship/README.md

  npm test
 ```
 ## What I Learned
+* __Testing with Jest__: Gained extensive experience in writing unit and integration tests to ensure source code reliability and catch bugs early in the development process.

+* __Object-Oriented JavaScript__: Learned how to effectively use factory functions and ES6 modules to create a modular and scalable application structure.

+* __MVC Design Pattern__: Understood how to apply the Model-View-Controller pattern to separate concerns and create a more organized and maintainable application.

+* __Helper Functions and Factories__: Reinforced the importance of using helper functions and factory functions for creating reusable and modular components.

 ## Future Enhancements
+* __Improved Ship Configuration__: Refine the logic for ship placement, potentially allowing users to manually place their ships.

+* __Smarter CPU AI__: Enhance the CPU's ship-targeting logic to create a more challenging and dynamic opponent.

+* __Session Persistence__: Add functionality to save game state, allowing users to continue a game where they left off.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.